confluentinc/examples/ccloud/docs/index.rst

       # For Docker Compose
       $ ./start-docker.sh

 #.
+Log into the Confluent Cloud UI at http://confluent.cloud .
 Use Google Chrome to view the |c3| GUI at http://localhost:9021 .